 Of course, if the rules being broken are fiscal, the markets might impose the necessary discipline, as happened in 2011-2012.
 But today, the ongoing economic recovery – and the fact that governments and central banks hold the majority of countries’ debts – makes such a market response far from guaranteed.

 Complicating matters further for the EU are regional disparities, like those starkly on display in Italy’s recent election.
 While antiestablishment political parties did well across Italy, reflecting broad frustration with the mainstream parties, there was also a distinct north/south divide.

-Italy’s industrial north favored the far-right League party, which favors tax cuts and opposes immigration.
+Italy’s industrial north favoured the far-right League party, which favours tax cuts and opposes immigration.
 By contrast, Italy’s economically deprived southern regions – where youth unemployment has, in some areas, reached nearly 60% – voted overwhelmingly for the Five Star Movement, which advocates a guaranteed basic income and condemns the corruption of local elites.